- Home

 - Any rebudgeting of funds in or out of patient care costs; also, any addition of patient care costs if no patient care costs were in the approved budget.

 If the rebudgeting requires the approval of the sponsor, Duke must submit a request to the sponsor for prior approval.
+The owning org should draft the request, including PI approval, and send it to ORA or ORS for approval and submission by an authorized organizational representative of Duke University.
 The request must include:

-- a justification for the change, as it relates to the scientific or programmatic aims of the project;
+- A justification for the change, as it relates to the scientific or programmatic aims of the project;

-- the specific amounts in each budget category to be increased and decreased;
+- The specific amounts in each budget category to be increased and decreased;

-- the sponsor’s project identification information, such as award number or title;
+- The sponsor’s project identification information, such as award number or title;

-- the affected budget period(s).
+- The affected budget period(s).

 III.
 Internal Process

-Once sponsor approval of the rebudgeting is obtained, or if it does not require sponsor prior approval, the owning org must complete a Rebudgeting/CAS Form in the Duke@Work portal.
+Once sponsor approval of the rebudgeting is obtained, or if it does not require sponsor prior approval, then the owning org must complete a Rebudgeting/CAS Form in the Duke@Work portal.
 Please refer to the Rebudgeting/CAS Step-by-Step Guide for further details.

-A completed Rebudgeting/CAS Form includes a justification (as it relates to the scientific or programmatic aims of the project), the specific amounts in each budget category to be increased and decreased, and if applicable, the sponsor’s approval documentation.
 If there is an impact on CAS personnel or non-personnel categories, separate justification must be provided to support the addition of these expenses.
 Please refer to GAP 200.360, Charging Clerical and/or Administrative Costs to Federally Funded Projects for details on CAS expenses.

 IV.
 Federal Regulations